Power Broker (The Falcon and the Winter Soldier): Filming

-A brief moment of Zemo dancing and fist pumping in the episode spawned various internet memes after its release.
-This was improvised during filming by Brühl, who felt that since Zemo had been in prison for years he needed to "let off some steam and show his moves".
-He thought it would be cut from the final episode.
+A brief moment in the episode of Zemo dancing and fist pumping spawned various Internet memes.
+This was improvised by Brühl during filming, who felt Zemo needed to "let off some steam and show his moves" after years in prison, and he thought it would be cut from the final episode.
 Approximately 30 seconds of footage existed of Brühl dancing, more than what was included in the episode, and Marvel released the full sequence on social media on April 8, 2021, along with a looping hour-long version.
-Disney's president of marketing, Asad Ayaz, said his team was aware of fan reactions and trends on social media, and when they saw that Zemo dancing was a trending topic they worked quickly to release all of the available footage.
-Ayaz felt this was "not traditional marketing and advertising, but... a sensation" that "just took off".
+VanCamp said footage also existed of Mackie and Stan dancing.
+Disney's president of marketing, Asad Ayaz, said his team was aware of fan reactions and trends on social media and had worked quickly to release the footage when they saw that Zemo dancing was a trending topic.
+Ayaz felt this was a "sensation" that took off rather than traditional marketing or advertising.